What does a good friendship look like?

 Little wonder so many of our girls are lying in bed anxious and stressing about school on a Sunday night.
 Friendship dramas ranging from exclusion to cyber-bullying to mean girl antics are intensely painful.

-The key is to actively teach our girls how to recognise both a healthy friendship and an unhealthy one.
+Teaching our girls team work is part of the answer.
+We also want to actively teach our girls how to recognise both a healthy friendship and an unhealthy one.

 As parents, it's our job to explain the importance of being a good friend and what a strong, positive friendship looks and feels like.
 On the flip side, teaching our daughters how to recognise a toxic friendship and how to end that friendship is also a vital life skill.